nferhat/fht-compositor/docs/developing/contributing.md

   if I straight out refuse an idea.
   - Ideas that are  "out of scope" should be filtered out by opening a discussion/issue, or by discussing it on the matrix/discord server.
 - Try to architect your new code in a way that is "in line" with the rest of the compositor codebase.
-When unclear (which is often especially if you are a new contributor), you can always request a review and I'll try to give relevant examples.
+Read the [code style page](/developing/code-style) to get some information about that
 - Pull requests should always be focused on a single thing, let that be a new feature or bugfix.
 - Try to organize your commits into self-contained units
   - Consider squashing commits (to avoid small commits like "Fix constant X here", "Oversight there", ...)